 A readability score measures how easy your writing is to read and understand.
 It considers factors like sentence length, word complexity, syllable count, and paragraph structure to assign a numeric score that corresponds to a US school grade level.

 Google's goal is to surface content that answers user questions clearly and efficiently.
 Content that is difficult to read has higher bounce rates, lower dwell time, and fewer social shares — all signals Google factors into rankings.
-Research by Yoast found that content with good readability scores consistently outperforms complex content on the same topic.
+Research has found that content with good readability scores consistently outperforms complex content on the same topic.

-Our free online readability checker calculates six different formulas and gives you the same SEO readability checks used by Yoast SEO and Rank Math — so you can optimise your content before publishing.
+Our free online readability checker calculates six different formulas and gives you the same SEO readability checks used by leading SEO tools — so you can optimise your content before publishing.

 Flesch Reading Ease score scale — aim for 60–70 for most web content.